Traace/Homepod-StereoPair-Linux/README.md

 - You need PulseAudio or PipeWire (with PulseAudio support) loaded
 - You need to load module-raop-discover before using this script
 - You need to have running avahi daemon before using this script
+- The Homepod pair must be named “Homepod L” and “Homepod R”.
+Or just change the name in the script.
 ---
 #### How to load module-raop-discover
 To load module-raop-discover: